alexiaaxels/DIC26/Week2/README.md

 - Python 3
 - PySpark 4.0.4
 - Delta Lake 4.0.0
+- the Delta tables created in Week 1

 We recommend using a Python virtual environment such as `.venv`.